Hartman leads No. 20 Wake Forest to 38-10 romp in Gator Bowl

 Wake Forest linebacker Ryan Smenda, a junior who grew up in nearby Orange Park, was ejected for the third time this season for targeting.
 Smenda barely made contact, if at all, this time.
 He was penalized for intent because he led with his helmet while chasing Rutgers quarterback Gavin Wimsatt.
 Wimsatt slid late, and Smenda flew over the top of him.

 Smenda also was ejected in regular-season games against Army (Oct.
 23) and North Carolina State (Nov.
 13).
-All three ejections came in the second half, meaning he had to sit out the first half of the ensuing game.
-He will have to sit out the first half of Wake's 2022 season opener against Virginia Military Institute on Sept.
+He will have to sit out the first half of Wake’s 2022 season opener against Virginia Military Institute on Sept.
 1.

 KEY INJURIES